vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 Ensure that this VM:

-* Has at least two vCPUs (more is better),
+* Has at least two vCPUs,
-* Has one NIC connected to a network you can access from the outside,
+* Has one NIC connected to a network you can access external to the cluster,
 * Has one NIC per port group created above (there should be six total), and
 * That all NICs are para-virtual VMXNET NICs